aws-amplify/amplify-category-api/packages/amplify-graphql-schema-generator/API.md

 import { DirectiveNode } from 'graphql';
 import { DocumentNode } from 'graphql';
 import { FieldDefinitionNode } from 'graphql';
-import { ImportedRDSType } from '@aws-amplify/graphql-transformer-core';
+import { ImportedSQLType } from '@aws-amplify/graphql-transformer-core';
 import { InputObjectTypeDefinitionNode } from 'graphql';
 import { ObjectTypeDefinitionNode } from 'graphql';
 import { VpcConfig } from '@aws-amplify/graphql-transformer-interfaces';